 Species County Status Habitat Comments Species Considered?
-Reason for Exclusion / Inclusion Southwestern willow flycatcher Empidonax traillii extimus Garfield, Kane, San Juan Endangered Thickets, scrubby and brushy areas, open second growth, swamps and open woodland.
+Reason for Exclusion / Inclusion Southwestern willow flycatcher Empidonax traillii extimus Garfield, Kane, San Juan Endangered Thickets, scrubby and brushy areas, open second growth, swamps, and open woodland.
 No confirmed nesting or breeding in Glen Canyon.
 The proposed critical habitat for this species has been vacated due to court action; therefore, there is currently no proposed or assigned critical habitat for this species.
 The one sighting for this species occurred below the dam- not anywhere near the analysis area.
 However, due to extreme low water at Hite, there is now increasing suitable habitat for this species along the riverbanks at Hite.
 Yes While this species has not been seen in the analysis area, changes in the water level have favored the growth of suitable habitat in and adjacent to Hite.
-Yellow-billed cuckoo 11 Coccyzus americanus Garfield, Kane, San Juan Candidate Riparian forests with multiple vegetation layers.
-Has been observed near Lees Ferry below Glen Canyon Dam and at Clay Hills Crossing on the upper San Juan River.
+Yellow-billed cuckoo Coccyzus americanus Garfield, Kane, San Juan Candidate Riparian forests with multiple vegetation layers.
+Has been observed near Lees Ferry below Glen Canyon Dam, and at Clay Hills Crossing on the upper San Juan River.
 This species has only been seen below the dam-far outside the project or analysis area.
 There is no suitable habitat for this species within or near the analysis area.
 No No suitable habitat within the analysis area.
 Gunnison sage grouse Centrocercus minimus San Juan Candidate Upland to mesic habitats, all with sagebrush, esp.
 L. tridentata (big sage brush).
 Known only from extreme eastern Utah.
 No No known populations or habitat in analysis area.
-Black-footed Ferret 6 Mustela nigripes San Juan Endangered Open habitat of grasslands, steppe and shrub steppe; prairie dog towns.
+Black-footed Ferret Mustela nigripes San Juan Endangered Open habitat of grasslands, steppe, and shrub steppe; prairie dog towns.
 Extirpated from the wild by 1987; reintroduced in an experimental area of northwestern Colorado and eastern Utah in 1999.
 No No known populations or habit in analysis area.
-Utah prairie dog Cynomys parvidens Garfield, Kane Threatened Grasslands, in level mountain valleys, in areas with deep well-drained soil and vegetation that prairie dogs can see over or through.
-Occurs in western parts of Garfield and Kane counties.
-No No known populations or habitat in analysis area.

 TABLE 15.
-FEDERAL THREATENED, ENDANGERED, OR CANDIDATE SPECIES OF GARFIELD, KANE AND SAN JUAN COUNTIES, UTAH
+FEDERAL THREATENED, ENDANGERED, OR CANDIDATE SPECIES OF GARFIELD, KANE, AND SAN JUAN COUNTIES, UTAH